Cross-domain Fiber Cluster Shape Analysis for Language Performance Cognitive Score Prediction: Methodology

 \subsection{Traditional and Shape Features}

 For each cluster, we compute traditional tissue microstructure features including fractional anisotropy (FA) and mean diffusivity (MD), and the traditional connectivity feature of the number of streamlines (NoS) \cite{Zhang2022-eb}.
-These features are used to comapre and evaluate the shape features.
+These features are used to compare and evaluate the shape features.

 We study 12 fiber cluster shape features that are considered to provide a comprehensive shape analysis of tractography \cite{Yeh2020-tb}.
 Features include length, diameter, elongation, span, curl, volume, trunk volume, branch volume, total surface area, total radius of end regions, total area of end regions, and irregularity.
 These shape features are computed for all fiber clusters from all subjects by applying the software DSIStudio \cite{Yeh2020-tb}.
-A fiber cluster is a 3D coordinate sequence defined as $\{vi (t) | i = 1,2,3,...n\}$, where $n$ represents the number of streamlines in a fiber tract, and $vi(t)$ denotes the set of 3D coordinates of streamline $i$.
-The variable $t$ is a discrete value ranging between \{1, $m_i(t)$\} with $m_i$ being the number of coordinates \cite{Yeh2020-tb}.
-The length (Eq.
-1) and span (Eq.
-2) of a fiber tract are calculated as follows:

-Curl is calculated as length divided by the span.
-The volume is computed by multiplying the total number of voxels intersected by the fiber cluster by the volume of each voxel.
-The diameter (Eq.
-3) of a fiber tract is calculated as follows:

-Elongation is determined by dividing the length by the diameter.
-The surface area is computed by multiplying the number of voxels that make up the fiber cluster surface by the voxel spacing squared.
-The surface area of the end region is conceptualized as a circle, assuming that the endpoints are evenly spread within a disk shape.
-Therefore, the radius of the disk's end region is calculated as 1.5 times the mean distance from its central point.
-Additionally, clusters with more convexity and concavity may have varying degrees of irregularity \cite{Yeh2020-tb}, which is quantified by dividing the surface area of the fiber cluster by the product of $\pi$, diameter, and length.
+Full definitions and calculations of the shape measures are presented in DSIStudio \cite{Yeh2020-tb}.